shakacode/shakapacker/README.md

 #### CSS

-To enable CSS support in your application, add following packages:
+To enable CSS support in your application, add the following packages:

 ```bash
 yarn add css-loader style-loader mini-css-extract-plugin css-minimizer-webpack-plugin